 Museum Village is a 19th century open-air museum that houses thousands of historic artifacts in approximately 20 buildings.
-We are strongly committed to education and offer engaging hands-on workshops and activities.
+We are strongly committed to education and offer engaging hands-on activities.
 In addition, our exhibits illustrate the transition from a rural to an industrial culture and economy in America, provoking thought and discussion about history.

 Activities & Experiences

 - Use a mortar and pestle in the Vernon Drug Store.
 Grind that mint up for your upset stomach.

 - Use our Kelsey printing press in our Print Shop.
 Make your own copy.

 - Learn about natural dyes in our Weave Shop.
 Take home a naturally dyed bracelet.

 - Watch the brooms being made in the Broom Shop.
 Hand made from broom corn, this is certainly not an easy job!